ncatlab/nlab-content/pages/1847.md

 * manifolds

-  *  finite-dimensional manifolds are locally compact, but we also have some converses:
+  *  finite-dimensional manifolds are locally compact, so we have the results above, but we also have some converses:

      * a finite-dimensional Hausdorff topological [[manifold]] is paracompact precisely if it is [[metric space|metrizable]]